LostBitset/Garbage3D/README.md

 - [ ] Flybacks implemented using a motion planner
 	- [ ] Defining the configuration space
 	- [ ] Virtual potential fields
-	- [ ] A simple autodiff engine because I don't want to do math

 ### Intro Sequence